Alejandro Zendejas

-Alejandro "Alex" Zendejas Saavedra (born February 7, 1998) is a professional soccer player who plays as a winger for Liga MX club Club América.
-Born in Mexico, he plays for the United States national team.
+Alejandro "Alex" Zendejas Saavedra (born February 7, 1998) is a professional soccer player who plays as a winger for Liga MX side América.
+Born in Mexico, he represents the United States national team.

 Early life

-Zendejas was born in Ciudad Juárez in Mexico before moving to the United States at a young age.
+Zendejas was born in Ciudad Juárez, Chihuahua, Mexico, his parents Alfredo Zendejas and Mónica Saavedra are originally from Toluca, State of Mexico, he has two older siblings a sister named Ana Lucia and a brother named Alfredo Jr. When Zendejas was 6 months old his family moved to El Paso, Texas, where he was raised.
+He holds both U.S. and Mexican citizenship.

 The MLS, U.S. Soccer, and FC Dallas websites all listed him as being born in El Paso, Texas, but FC Dallas later confirmed that Zendejas had been born in Mexico.

 Club career

 FC Dallas

 On October 1, 2014, Zendejas signed a homegrown player contract with FC Dallas, making him the 13th homegrown signing in club history.
 However, he was not eligible to play for the first team until the 2015 season.
-Zendejas made his professional debut on 1 May 2015, in a 4–1 victory over Houston Dynamo.
+Zendejas made his professional debut on May 1, 2015, in a 4–1 victory over Houston Dynamo.

 Guadalajara

 2016–17: Debut season, Copa MX title, and first league title

 On June 23, 2016, Zendejas signed with Liga MX Guadalajara.
 In order to meet with the club's tradition of only using Mexican players, Zendejas agreed to reject future U.S. national team call-ups and accept Mexico national team call-ups if they ever occur.
 Zendejas was registered with the first team and was given the number 29 jersey, the same kit he had at Dallas.
 Zendejas made his Liga MX debut on August 6, in a match against Querétaro.